marcellbarsony/obsidian/Linux/General/Filesystem/Permissions.md

 drwxrws---.
 2 marci marci  69 Apr  7  2022 my_articles
 ```

+> [!warning]
+>
-When a program with the `SUID` or `SGID` bit set is executed, it runs with the
+>When a program with the `SUID` or `SGID` bit set is executed, it runs with the
-permissions of the file's owner or group, rather than the user who launched.
+>permissions of the file's owner or group, rather than the user who launched

 ## Sticky Bit